 Action->>Workflow: surface op_failures (red if > 0)

 The two paths at the end are the important property.
-A run with at least one artifact dispatches and commits.
+A run with at least one artifact dispatches a bundle to Conduit.
 A run with zero artifacts and zero operational failures stays silent — no commit, no notice.
-A run with operational failures fails the workflow loudly, after dispatch and commit succeed for whichever types did work, so partial-success anchors still land and the failure is visible alongside.
+A run with operational failures fails the workflow loudly, after dispatch succeeds for whichever types did work, so partial-success artifacts still land and the failure is visible alongside.

 Versioning policy

-The action ships at @v1, and that tag is deliberately a moving reference rather than a frozen one.
-Patch fixes — bug fixes, prompt tweaks, observability additions — re-tag v1 in place.
-Consumers pinned to @v1 pick the change up on their next workflow run, with no per-repo PR.
+The action ships at @v4, and that tag is deliberately a moving reference rather than a frozen one.
+Patch fixes — bug fixes, prompt tweaks, observability additions — re-tag v4 in place.
+Consumers pinned to @v4 pick the change up on their next workflow run, with no per-repo PR.

-A future breaking change to the bundle envelope or the input contract would ship as @v2.
-The migration story for v1 → v2 is per-consumer and deliberate: each consumer updates its uses: pin when ready, with @v1 continuing to work in the meantime.
-We have not needed v2 yet.
+A future breaking change to the bundle envelope or the input contract would ship as @v5.
+The already-completed major bumps are the model: each consumer updates its uses: pin when ready, with the older major continuing to work in the meantime.

 The versioning matrix in plain English: